 Activities are also ongoing to facilitate interactions between regulatory agencies and ethics committees to support expedited clinical trials.
-The WHO-coordinated AVAREF will support African regulatory agencies and ethics committees in assessment of clinical trial applications with support from EMA, Health Canada and US FDA.
+The WHO-coordinated AVAREF will support African regulatory agencies and ethics committees in assessment of clinical trial applications with support from the European Medicines Agency (EMA) the Public Health Agency of Canada (PHAC), and the US Food and Drug Administration (FDA).